Building a Self-Healing Homelab with AI

 3. Ollama decided to restart

-4. Repair Agent executed docker restart portainer
+4. Repair Agent executed docker restart homeassistant

 5. Service restored automatically